Trump administration joins Republicans' campaign to police speech in reaction to Kirk's murder

 PEN America, a press freedom group, warned in a statement that firings like Attiah's “risk creating a chilling effect.”

-Goldstein worried there were many cases like Attiah's of people targeted for simply quoting Kirk or failing to mourn his passing adequately: “That’s one of the key symptoms of cancel culture,” he said.
+Goldstein worried there were many cases of people targeted for simply quoting Kirk or failing to mourn his passing adequately.
+“That’s one of the key symptoms of cancel culture,” he said.
 “Trying to paint everyone with the same brush.”

 Conservatives coined the term cancel culture for what they claimed was persecution of those on the right for their views, especially related to the COVID-19 pandemic and Jan.
 6, 2021, attack on the U.S. Capitol, leading to campaigns to get regular people fired.